-- 4. (a) Bills will be heard in the order in which the author's name is entered on a sign-up sheet maintained by the Sergeant-at-Arms.
+- 4. (a) Bills set for hearing shall be heard in file order or subject to the Chair's discretion.
 If an author is not present at the time the bill(s) is scheduled to be heard, the next author's bill(s) will be heard and the absent author's bill(s) will be placed at the end of the agenda.
-Bills authored by members of the committee will be heard after all non-committee authors' bills have been heard; however, if no non-committee authors are present at any time during the hearing, committee authored bills may be heard.
-(The committee will be as flexible as possible to accommodate members' schedules.) - (b) In the absence of a member of the Legislature only the author's staff shall present a bill before the committee with a signed letter of authorization from the author of the bill, and approved by the chair. - (c) When appropriate, the chair may limit individual witness testimony and limit the number of witnesses for or against a bill.
+Bills authored by members of the committee will be heard after all non-committee authors' bills have been heard; however, if no non-committee authors are present at any time during the hearing, committee authored bills may be heard. - (b) In the absence of a member of the Legislature only the author's staff shall present a bill before the committee with a signed letter of authorization from the author of the bill, and approved by the chair. - (c) When appropriate, the chair may limit individual witness testimony and limit the number of witnesses for or against a bill.
 This will apply equally to both proponents and opponents.